riceissa/issarice.com/wiki/Music On Console.md

 date: 2016-12-15
 ---

 For my music player, I use Music On Console (MOC).
+(May 2022: This is old.
+Ever since I switched to Windows in April 2021, I've just been using YouTube and VLC for music, not even a dedicated music player.)

 To avoid keeping system-specific paths in the configuration file, one can pass certain options when invoking the program: